 - Sightseeing in the UK (2000-2002) – Summary Information Sheets

 - Visits to Tourist Attractions in Wales (2005/2006) for VisitWales

-Working with more than 700 organisations across Scotland, this detailed data on public and private sector attractions, from large operations like national museums and galleries to small independent operators, is the most comprehensive range of data on visitor attraction performance in Scotland with data available back to 1991.
+Working with over 720 organisations across Scotland, this detailed data on public and private sector attractions, from large operations like national museums and galleries to small independent operators, is the most comprehensive range of data on visitor attraction performance in Scotland with data available back to 1991.